“How much does it cost to hire a ghostwriter? I need help writing my book.”

 When you buy a car or a house, you have a rough idea of the expense involved, but what does a ghostwriter charge?

-As you’ll discover, writers have different fees and some price in different ways.
+As you’ll discover, writers have different fees and some charge in different ways.
 For instance, some writers may charge by the hour or the page.
-I run a dollar per word to ghostwrite.
+Most charge by the word.
 While manuscripts vary in length, a short memoir or novella will be 25,000 words and a full-length book will be 50,000 – 75,000 words.
-Some authors prefer to publish mini-eBooks, which can be 5,000 – 10,000 words in length.
+Some clients prefer to publish mini-eBooks, which can be 5,000 – 10,000 words in length.
 These can be a good option to get one’s feet wet and learn the art of marketing books on Amazon.